 Today I am going to share with you how I make non-toxic DIY reed diffusers

-I suppose I should really call them “twig diffusers” since twigs are my wood of choice (though you could use reeds if you don’t mind paying for them as long as you get actual reeds which have cuts to facilitate the transfer of fragrance, unlike bamboo skewers which aren’t very good at spreading scents around).
+I suppose I should really call them “twig diffusers” since twigs are my wood of choice (though you could use reeds if you don’t mind paying for them as long as you get actual reeds that have cuts to facilitate the transfer of fragrance, unlike bamboo skewers which aren’t very good at spreading scents around).

 I like to use natural twigs and sticks, though, for their rustic look, and the fact that they are free and naturally possess the ability to draw liquid through themselves.
 Besides, using twigs is a fun way to get my toddlers involved by recruiting them to find some for me while we play outside.